revature-scalawags/NickProject0/Readme.md

 # Overwatch Stats Retriever
-A simple project to retrieve statistics from Overwatch Profiles
+A simple project that retrieves statistics on Overwatch Profiles

 ## Compile
 > sbt compile